The Path of Destiny

 "At least he didn't kill anyone," Damian replied without thinking, earning him a glare from the two younger trainers.
 "Wait…no!
 I didn't mean that he would!" he quickly said, and the other two simply turned away and kept walking.

 "We're going to go to the hotel for an hour or two," Justin said after a few moments.
 "You can keep walking to the camp."

 Damian only nodded in reply, and Katie and Justin, along with Spark and Katie's two pokémon, walked off, leaving the rest of them standing there.
 It was clear to the pokémon, without having to ask, that the humans had had no luck being granted permission to look at the books.
-After a moment of silence, Damian turned to the remaining pokémon, seeming to realize that it would look odd with him walking around with more than six, and returned Todd and Scytheclaw.
+After a moment of silence, Damian turned to the remaining pokémon, seemed to realize that it would look odd with him walking around with more than six, and returned Todd and Scytheclaw.
 He stood silent for a moment, his flareon moving to stand by his side, before he looked back at the others.
 "I don't want to go back just yet," he said.
 "Do you want to go for a walk?
 See parts of the city?"

 Inferno leaped up in excitement, nudging Damian's legs with his head as if wanting to get going right away.
 Alex nodded her head, as did Redclaw and Nightshade.
 He then looked to Snowcrystal and Wildflame, asking them if they minded, and in answer they shook their heads.

 "Eh, if it makes him happy," Wildflame muttered.
 "I guess I could use some time to think before we try sneaking into the library."

 "If we end up doing that," Redclaw reminded her, and followed Damian as the trainer set off in a random direction.